ARMENIA – North (Gegharkunik, Lori, Shirak, Tavush, Gyumri)

 St. Stephanos Church.
 12th century, tiny.

 Dilijan National Park.
 The forests of Dilijan cover an area of more than 34,000 hectares.
-Formed in 2002, woods cover 94% of the park territory and with around 40 types of trees and 18 types of bushes, being mostly oaks, beeches, hornbeams, maples, elms, willows, etc. The national park is also rich in its fauna, including brown bear, wolf, marten, otter, lynx, sylvan cat, Persian squirrel, sylvan dormouse, hedgehog, chamois, European red deer, wild hog, pheasant, quail, partridge, Caspian turkey, culver, bald eagle, lammergeyer, pygmy eagles, golden eagle, hawk and others.
+Formed in 2002, woods cover 94% of the park territory and with around 40 types of trees and 18 types of bushes, mostly oaks, beeches, hornbeams, maples, elms, willows, etc. The national park is also rich in its fauna, including brown bear, wolf, marten, otter, lynx, sylvan cat, Persian squirrel, sylvan dormouse, hedgehog, chamois, European red deer, wild hog, pheasant, quail, partridge, Caspian turkey, culver, bald eagle, lammergeyer, pygmy eagles, golden eagle, hawk and others.

 SEVAN (pop 19,000)

 The Sevan peninsula, located 3 kilometres (2 miles) east of present-day Sevan, is home to one of the most notable samples of medieval Armenian architecture, the Sevanavank Monastery of the 9th century.
-Initially the monastery was built at the southern shore of a small island, that later turned into a peninsula during the 1st half of the 20th century, as a result of the artificial draining of Lake Sevan under Joseph Stalin’s rule, causing the water level to fall around 20 meters.
+Initially, the monastery was built at the southern shore of a small island, that later turned into a peninsula during the 1st half of the 20th century, as a result of the artificial draining of Lake Sevan under Joseph Stalin’s rule, causing the water level to fall around 20 meters.

 The climate of Sevan is characterized by short mild summers and long, cold, and snowy winters.
-Despite its southern location, due to elevation and continentality, climate of Sevan is similar to Eastern Finland.
+Despite its southern location, due to elevation and continentality, a climate of Sevan is similar to Eastern Finland.

 During the brief summer of the region, Sevan turns into a popular beach resort.
 Many professionals and amateurs visit the city to practice their favourite types of sports on the shores including beach soccer, beach volleyball, windsurfing and other types of water sports through numerous swimming beaches and facilities along the entire Sevan shore, such as the water park, the horse-riding club, the tennis courts, the mini football and basketball fields, etc.

-In February 2011, the Sevan ropeway was opened at the north of the town, in the area known as “mashtotsner”, on the way to Tsovagyugh village.
+In February 2011, the Sevan ropeway was opened in the north of the town, in the area known as “mashtotsner”, on the way to Tsovagyugh village.
 It has a length of 1,130 meters.
 Sevan is among the 3 towns of Armenia that are allowed to accommodate gambling houses and activities in urban settlements (along with Tsaghkadzor and Jermuk).

 Sevanavank Monastery.
 This sits on the high hill at the tip of the Sevan Peninsula that juts into Sevan Lake.
 Park and climb the 220 steps to the monastery.

 Gregor Lusavorich (Gregory the Illuminator) established a hermitage and St Harutiun Church on top of a pagan temple here in 305.
 It was destroyed in an earthquake in 995.
 Princess Miriam, wife of Prince Vasek Gabir, had two churches built on the hill in 874.
 Both were pillaged by the Mongols and Timurids but were revived as monasteries in 1441 and a seminary in 1451.
 The Chitaghian Brothers started a hermitage (St Astvatsatsin) in 1661.
 A monastery school existed again from 1869-80 and was again revived in the 1990s as the Vazgenyan Theological Academy (down below at the road).
 It has been a major center of calligraphy for Armenian manuscripts.
 There are now two churches on the summit.
 They were renovated in 1956-7.
-Both were locked when I was there and don’t appear to opened often.
+Both were locked when I was there and don’t appear to open often.
 The 1486 carved door is in the State Museum in Yerevan.

 St. Araklats (Holy Apostle).
 Has a gavit (narthex).

 St. Astvatsatsin (Holy Mother of God).
 A small domed church with 3 apses.
-Image result for Sevanavank Monastery.

 The flora of the park is presented by 28 species of trees, 42 species of bushes, 866 perennial herbs and 307 species of annual and biennial plants.